Thenford: History

 Thenford's name is derived from the Old English for "Ford of the Thegns".

 Thenford Manor House was near the parish church.
 Its origin was medieval, and in the 18th century was described as party Elizabethan.
 It was demolished probably when the current Thenford House was built.

 Thenford House is a Georgian country house built between 1761 and 1765 for Michael Wodhull.
 It is a Grade I listed building.
 It is currently the home of Lord Heseltine.
 In its grounds is a large arboretum that has become one of the most important private collections in the United Kingdom.
 It is open to the public four times a year.

 Thenford had a watermill west of the village and a windmill on a mound north of the village.
 The watermill was demolished in the 20th century but traces of its foundations, leat and mill pond survive.
 The windmill mound was about 20 m in diameter and still existed in 1947.
 It has since been destroyed.

 An open field system of farming prevailed in Thenford until the 18th century.
 Traces of ridge and furrow can be traced in much of the parish, and especially from the air.
-Parliament passed an Inclosure Act for the parish in 1766.
+Parliament passed an inclosure act for the parish, the Thenford Inclosure Act 1766 (6 Geo.
+3. c.
+9 Pr.).